A Deadly Wandering: Synopsis

-On September 22, 2006, shortly after being denied a Mormon mission due to premarital sex, nineteen-year-old Utah college student Reggie Shaw is texting and driving with his girlfriend when he crosses the yellow lines on the highway west of Logan, Utah.
+On September 22, 2006, nineteen-year-old Utah college student Reggie Shaw is texting and driving with his girlfriend when he crosses the yellow lines on the highway west of Logan, Utah.
 He causes a chain-reaction accident that kills James Furfaro and Keith O’Dell, two rocket scientists headed to work.
 Unharmed, Shaw attempts to call 911 but the call didn't go through.
 A state trooper that comes to the scene said he witnessed “a collision so violent it popped out the passengers’ eyeballs.”
 Despite initially denying he was texting and driving, and his parents vehemently standing behind him, Shaw eventually admits to it when faced with damning evidence.
 Richtel examines the police investigation and Shaw's prosecution, which was a test case in terms of accident litigation.
 Shaw ended up serving several weeks in prison for negligent homicide.

 Richtel intersperses this narrative with scientific studies of attention and the human mind.
 He details the history of cognitive neuroscience, from its beginnings in World War II in assisting pilots to not become overwhelmed by technology, to its current applications with MRI studies.
 Richtel cites a study that claims motorists are impaired for 15 seconds after they text.
 He explains how cell phone companies initially denied texting and driving was a dangerous activity.
 Indeed, Richtel notes, not a single state banned the practice when the accident occurred.
 Eventually, Reggie Shaw becomes a prominent advocate against distracted driving.
 He is forgiven by the families of the scientists he killed.